APPENDICES

 Honoré, son of Nicolas Guérin and Perette Gautier of Lion Lesaunier, Franche-Comté, France, married Anne, daughter of Pierre Dubessay, surgeon of Mortel, Dauphine, France, at New Orleans in February 1778.

-François-Mathurin Guérin married Jacobe-Anne Bramble.
+François-Mathurin Guérin married Jacobe-Anne Bramble, place and date unrecorded.
 They lived in New Orleans during the late colonial period and had at least three sons, all born at New Orleans: François-Louis, born in January 1787, lived until August 1835, Louis-Auguste was born in May 1789, and Édouard-Thomas in January 1791.

 Jacques, fils, son of Jacques Guérin and Catherine Garcia of Coin, Paris, France, was a soldier in the first company of grenadiers of the stationary regiment of Louisiana when he died at New Orleans in June 1792.
 He had no wife.
 The priest who recorded his burial did not give Jacques, fils's age at the time of his death.